stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 apiVersion: apps.open-cluster-management.io/v1
 kind: Subscription
 metadata:
-  name: github-mongodb-subscription
+  name: git-mongodb-subscription
   annotations:
-    apps.open-cluster-management.io/github-path: stable/ibm-mongodb-dev
+    apps.open-cluster-management.io/git-path: stable/ibm-mongodb-dev
-    apps.open-cluster-management.io/github-branch: branch1
+    apps.open-cluster-management.io/git-branch: branch1
 ```

-## Enabling GitHub WebHook
+## Enabling Git WebHook

-By default, a GitHub channel subscription clones the GitHub repository specified in the channel every minute and applies changes when the commit ID has changed.
-Alternatively, you can configure your subscription to apply changes only when the GitHub repository sends repo PUSH and PULL webhook event notifications.
+By default, a Git channel subscription clones the Git repository specified in the channel every minute and applies changes when the commit ID has changed.
+Alternatively, you can configure your subscription to apply changes only when the Git repository sends repo PUSH and PULL webhook event notifications.

-In order to configure webhook in a GitHub repository, you need a target webhook payload URL and optionally a secret.
+In order to configure webhook in a Git repository, you need a target webhook payload URL and optionally a secret.

 ### Payload URL